- Online Programs

 Summative Evaluation Process

 At the end of the clinical experience, an evaluation will be performed based on the clinical objectives and the clinical evaluation tool that will be provided to you.
-Course managers will detail when the midterm and final evaluation must take place, as well as how to use the clinical evaluation tool and clinical skills checklist.
+Clinical Faculty will detail when the midterm and final evaluation must take place, as well as how to use the clinical evaluation tool.
 All clinical assignments must be completed in order for the final evaluation to take place.